jieliuhk/hw5_AES_util/README.md

 ## Detail Implementation

 In your hash function, you need to design how to manipulate the input string to output the hash value as a 64 bits length binary.
-After you get the binary sequence, you can simply use the `StringUtil.encodeToString(yourResult)` in `scr` to produce the final output.
+After you get the binary sequence, you can simply use the `StringUtil.encodeToString(yourResult)` in `src` to produce the final output.

 So the above process become: